 crypt - encrypted with 2-way encryption, so that the original password can be recovered with the system decryption key.

 des, md5 - 2 different methods for hashing (encrypting with 1-way encryption), so that the original password cannot be recovered.
 With these methods, even if the list of password data is stolen, the hackers will still not be able to log in.
-(Small consolation, in our opinion, since they would have to be in your database to get this list, so they are already several steps beyond logging in.)
-Also note that both of these encryption methods are considered somewhat old, and susceptible to certain types of attacks that are feasible with substantial, but feasible, amounts of computing power.
+MD5 is stronger than DES, but neither is particularly strong by modern standards.

 Additional Notes about Secure Servers